 Watch the trailer:

-Tom Brittney (Outlander) is reprising his role as Will Davenport in the eight new episodes.
+Original cast member Robson Green (Soldier Soldier) is reprising his role as DI Geordie Keating in the eight new episodes.

-Could you tell us a bit about where Will Davenport is at the beginning of this season?
+Could you tell us a bit about where Geordie is at the beginning of this series?

 As you say in the first episode the whole gang goes to Merries.
-What was that like to film outside of Grantchester?
+What was it like to film outside of Grantchester?

 What does your character have in store for him this series?

 “This is the series where Geordie completely capitulates.
 We see Geordie’s past catch up with him and it creates something completely corrosive in the storyline for him.

 “He was a prisoner of war during WWII and someone from his past arrives on the scene who he hasn’t seen since they were incarcerated together in a cell in Burma.
 I was given license to go down a pathway of complete destruction with this that I’d never done before in my career and the result is incredible powerful.”

 How are things between Geordie and Will this series?

 “Their relationship becomes incredibly volatile and that has consequences.
 It’s all about Geordie not seeing the world how Will sees it and Will not seeing the world how Geordie sees it and conflict occurs.